From the Oracle Cloud Infrastructure Console you can restore the database using the Restore operation, where you initiate recovery for your database.

 Select Backup to restore to a point in time or to

 restore from a specified backup.

 Click the Calendar icon to show the date and timestamp calendar selector.
-The retention period for backups is 60 days.
-You can select a timestamp to restore and recover your database to any point-in-time in this retention period.
+If automatic backups are enabled on your instance, you can select a timestamp to restore and recover your database to any point-in-time in the retention period.